humanagent/gpt-example/README.md

 # Example AI Bot

-Tgis simple example allows to use GPT as a relayer.
+This simple example allows to use GPT as a relayer.

 ---